Acupuncture for Stress, Anxiety & Depression

 Chinese medicine works with the mind body balance.
 Since ancient times many acupuncture points have been listed as having both mental and physical effects.

 What we refer to as stress, anxiety and depression are natural aspects of being human.
 Stress can help to motivate us, and at times we all feel joy, sadness and anger.
-It is when emotions are excessive over a period of time, or if they become repressed and turned inward they can have a negative impact on our mental and physical health.
+When emotions are excessive over a period of time, or repressed and turned inward they can have a negative impact on our mental and physical health.

 Acupuncture for Stress, Anxiety and Depression